evanimenon/Chou-Fasman-Secondary-Structure-Prediction/README.md

 # Chou-Fasman Secondary Structure Prediction

-This project implements the **Chou–Fasman algorithm** to predict secondary structure elements (α-helices and β-strands) from an input amino acid sequence.
+This project implements the **Chou–Fasman algorithm** to predict secondary structure elements (alpha-helices and beta-strands) from an input amino acid sequence.
 The algorithm performs nucleation, directional extension, and conflict resolution to generate a final H/S/coil assignment for every residue.

 ---

-## 🚀 Features
+## Features

 - Predicts:
   - **Helical regions (H)**